outsinre/outsinre.github.com/_posts/2014-07-13-emacs-commands.md

 title: Emacs Commands
 ---

-## Redo Undo
+# Redo Undo

 >We can use `C-/` to undo editing.
 But how do we **redo**?

 Consecutive repetitions  of the  `C-_`, `C-x  u` or  `C-/` commands undo earlier and  earlier changes, back to the limit  of what has been recorded.
 If all recorded changes  have already been undone, the undo command prints an error message and does nothing.

 Any command other than an undo  command breaks the sequence of undo commands.
 Starting  at this  moment, the  previous undo  commands are considered ordinary changes that can  themselves be undone.
 Thus, you can redo changes you have undone  by typing `C-f' or any other command that will have no important effect, and then using more undo commands.

-   **Short explanation**: by undoing the undo.
+*Short explanation*: by undoing the undo.
 If you undo, and then do a non-editing command such as `C-f`, then the next undo will undo the undo, resulting in a redo.

-   **loger explanation**:

-You can think of undo as operating on a stack of operations.
+*loger explanation*: you can think of undo as operating on a stack of operations.
 If you perform some command (even a navigation command such as `C-f`) after a sequence of undo operations, all the undos are pushed on to the operation stack.
 So the next undo undoes the last command.
 Suppose you do have an operation sequence that looks like this:

     Insert "foo"
     Insert "bar"